AI Tips March 03, 2026 · Updated March 05, 2026

 Here's what Jarvis handles on a typical day:

-Monitors my email — Every 30 minutes, he checks for new messages.
-If something looks urgent, he pings me on Telegram.
+Monitors my email — Every 10 minutes, he checks for new messages.
+If something looks urgent, he pings me.
 If it's routine, he drafts a response and waits for my approval before sending.
+He's fully integrated with Microsoft 365 — email, calendar, contacts, OneDrive, the works.

 Watches my websites — I run three websites for my businesses.
 Jarvis checks them daily — are they up?
 Did the SSL certificates change?
 Are there any new security issues?
 If something's wrong, I hear about it.